HostactylDevelopment/HostactylForPterodactylv1/README.md

 # Features:

-- A Homepage (will be included when you will install the dashboard, it will be automatically installed on your system!)
+- A Landing Page (You can customize it further yourself.)

 - Login Page